 London boasts a very colourful history which means there’s always a story to tell – some more spooky than others.

-So if you and your loved one enjoy having the wits scared out of you, booking yourself on a ghost tour is the perfect idea.
+So if you and your loved one enjoy having the wits scared out of you, booking yourself on a ghost tour is a perfect idea.
 You’ll hear plenty of terrifying tales, including the one about Thomas Millwood who’s thought to haunt Hammersmith’s Black Lion Pub.
+Why?

 He was shot in 1803 by accident because someone all-too ironically believed he was the infamous Hammersmith Ghost who’d been scaring people in the area.
 This ‘original’ ghost turned out to be the local shoemaker who’d been trying to scare people by dressing up.